ElementalPublishing/elementalpublishing.github.io/entities/cyberdynasties/demonic/the_infernal_dynasty/bosses/BloodPatriarch/states/ascendant/bloodpatriarch.md

 But love this pure, this protective, carries a terrible hidden cost.

 ## The Growing Shadow
-*(Drawing from Brite's understanding of beautiful corruption and Cook's insight into unintended consequences)*

 The first signs appeared gradually, almost imperceptibly.
 His daughter, now an adult, had never learned to handle disappointment—any setback sent her into emotional collapse that required his immediate intervention.
 His son, despite being brilliant and capable, couldn't make decisions without consulting him first, paralyzed by fear of making mistakes he'd never been allowed to experience.